 Each participant offers an area of expertise and passion, an educational model that allows community members to collaborate to define and share their local cultures, skills, issues, projects, histories, and ideas.
 Over time, the structures in the exhibition will change and transform—within each museum as well as from one venue to the next.
 Like viral organisms taking on a life of their own, the works serve as evidence of the actions and people who have engaged with them, and the potential for action, solidarity, and exchange across diverse groups.

-This exhibition is co-organized by Heather Pesanti, Chief Curator and Director of Curatorial Affairs, The Contemporary Austin, and Heidi Zuckerman, Nancy and Bob Magoon CEO and Director, Aspen Art Museum.
+This exhibition is co-organized by Heather Pesanti, Chief Curator & Director of Curatorial Affairs, The Contemporary Austin, and Heidi Zuckerman, Nancy and Bob Magoon CEO and Director, Aspen Art Museum.
+Austin activations are organized by Andrea Mellard, Director of Public Programs & Community Engagement.
 Text is by Pesanti.